darrenqchen/FitCal-Pro/README.md

 1. In a terminal or command prompt, navigate to the folder with the `docker-compose.yml` file.
 1. Build the images with `docker compose build`
 1. Start the containers with `docker compose up`.
 To run in detached mode, run `docker compose up -d`.

+- To connect to the database container use port 3200
+- To connect to the web container use port 8001
+- To connect to the appsmith container use port 8080